oran-testing/docs/rstFiles/installation.rst

 .. code-block:: bash

    cd soft-t-ue/docker
-   sudo docker compose up controller webui
+   sudo docker compose up controller grafana

 To see the metrics, open `http://localhost:3000/ <http://localhost:3000/>`_ in the browser.